-If you’re looking for tutorials on installing Raspberry Pi operating systems then we have an ever-growing range of tutorials that do exactly that.
+If you’re looking for tutorials on installing Raspberry Pi operating systems, then we have an ever-growing range of tutorials that do precisely that.
 They go through all the steps to installing and configuring the OS so you can get creating as soon as possible.

 The range of operating systems (OS) for the Pi is continually growing as the years go on.
-You can find an increasingly amount of ports of favourites such as chromium and Android.
-For the most stable OS I recommend sticking to Raspbian.
+You can find an increasing amount of ports of favorites such as Chromium and Android.
+For the most stable OS, I recommend sticking to Raspbian.

 We’re always looking for more Raspberry Pi operating systems to try out so if you have one then be sure to let us know.
-If you would love to stay up to day on more projects be sure to follow us on social or join our mailing list.
+If you would love to stay up to day on more projects, then be sure to follow us on social media or join our mailing list.